HowellLu/HowellLu.github.io/_projects/7_project.md

 related_publications: false
 ---

-*Do Transgendered persons communicate more like their birth gender or their preferred gender?* This paper attempt to answer that.
+*Do Transgendered persons communicate more like their birth gender or their preferred gender?*

+This paper attempts to answer that.
 I scraped nearly half a million Reddit comments from four different cohorts: Cisgendered Males, Cisgendered females, Transgender males and Transgender females.
 This was proceeded by utilization of WordScore and Jensen-Shannon Divergence to measure distance between the 4 corpora.
 In addition, data was split into train-test splits and I tested how useful Random Forest was for classification.

 <div style="text-align: center;" markdown="1">